-At present, there is no unified patient registry, used by all practices providing stem cell therapy, for collecting outcomes from patients that have had stem cell procedures within the United States.
+At present, there is no unified patient registry, used by all practices providing Cellular Treatment, for collecting outcomes from patients that have had stem cell procedures within the United States.

-Internally, within our multi-practice affiliation we have been collecting data on patient outcomes with stem cell therapy since early 2010.
+Internally, within our multi-practice affiliation we have been collecting data on patient outcomes with Cellular Treatment since early 2010.
 If we look at the pooled results of all stem cell cases combined (knees, shoulders, hips, etc.) at 6 months post-procedure: